Sourcing Competition and Competitive Bidding

 If an employee is requesting a reimbursement to themselves, the email must first be forwarded to their supervisor for approval, via signature, and then sent to Accounts Payable.

-Any contractor performing services, other than speaking, performing or instruction, on campus must have an active certificate of insurance on file and it is the buying organization’s responsibility to make sure an up-to-date copy is sent to Risk Management via email to Erik Shinnick prior to work beginning.
+Any contractor performing services, other than speaking, performing or instruction, on campus must have an active certificate of insurance on file and it is the buying organization’s responsibility to make sure an up-to-date copy is sent to Purchasing prior to work beginnings.
 All exceptions must be approved by Risk Management.

 The University’s tax-exempt certificates and additional information on sales taxes can be found here.